Insights

 What if there was a way to always be sure that the person you’re talking to is who they say they are?
 Businesses use one-time passwords (OTPs) to identify users globally.
 But with fraud in business messaging on the rise, consumers need secure, reliable ways to know they’re communicating with a trusted brand rather than a fraudster.
 What if users could be sure they were always talking to your brand?

-RCS messaging offers a way for customers to always know who they’re talking wo while also giving businesses a way to authenticate users.
+RCS messaging offers a way for customers to always know who they’re talking to while also giving businesses a way to authenticate users.
 Win-win!
 With business features like verified sender profiles and interactive branded messages, RCS messages are delivered to a user’s native messaging app.
-And with Apple set to support RCS very soon, it’s set to redefine how brands and users identify each other.
+And with Apple now supporting RCS in iOS 18, it’s set to redefine how brands and users identify each other.

 Let’s jump into how sending OTPs via RCS can help your business and reassure customers with secure, trusted interactions.